Alchemist-iridium/Parking-position-recording/README.md

 # Parking-position-recording
-A system that can record and access the position where the vehicles are parked.
+A system that can record and access the position where the vehicles are parked, easily triggered by an NFC tag or tapping an icon on screen.
 ---
 ### Platform (current)
 iOS (version: anyone with Shortcuts app)